tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

 ### House Kiprovski

-The brothers Kiprovski are the owners of the family business [Mortar & Pestle]()
+The brothers Kiprovski, Balin and Sergj, are the owners of the family business [Mortar & Pestle]()

 ## Advisors Altanarra
 ### Selinesta